 - 1. Double-click Safely Removes Hardware icon () on the taskbar. - 2.
-On the [Safely Remove Hardware] dialog, select the appropriate PCMCIA card and click Stop. - 3.
-When [Stop a Hardware Device] dialog appears, click OK. - 4.
-Click Close to close the [Safely Remove Hardware] dialog. - 5.
-Push eject button of the PCMCIA card slot once, then the button pops out. - 6.
+On the [Safely Remove Hardware] dialog box, select the appropriate PCMCIA card and click Stop. - 3.
+When [Stop a Hardware Device] dialog box appears, click OK. - 4.
+Click Close to close the [Safely Remove Hardware] dialog box. - 5.
+Push eject button of the PCMCIA card slot once, and the button pops out. - 6.
 Push the button again to eject the PCMCIA card.

-Using Memory Card Slot
+Using the Memory Stick Slot